kodi-game/game.libretro.gong/README.md

 ### Description

 Gong is a libretro port of Pong.
-It is based on Brad Parker&apos;s version of Pong.
+It is based on Brad Parker's version of Pong.

 ### License